mitchvm/tabnav/README.md

 }
 ```

+See the [Custom Contexts](#custom-contexts) section below for descriptions of the standard context parameters.

+#### CSV Context Configuration

+The `auto_csv` context is a special case be with several custom parameters in addition to the standard context parameters.

+1. `auto_delimiters`: The list of delimiters that TabNav will check when attempting to infer the CSV delimiter from the first line of the file.
+2. `default_delimiter`: The ultimate fallback delimiter used for the CSV context if all other methods of determining the delimiter fail.

+### Custom Contexts

 Additional contexts can also be defined in the `user_contexts` element.
 The following parameters are used to define a TabNav context:

 1. `selector`: **Required**.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that identifies the scope within which the context operates.
 If multiple selections are currently active, only the first selection's scope is checked.
 If multiple TabNav context's selectors match the current scope, then the context with the highest selector "score" (as returned by the Sublime Text API) is used.